 ‘While there are a range schemes in the Pacific that facilitate mobility generally, the Australia–Tuvalu Falepili Union is the first to do so specifically in the context of climate change.’

-She gave evidence alongside Taukiei Kitara, an Adjunct Research Fellow at the Griffith Centre for Cultural and Environmental Research, who called for appropriate support for Tuvaluans who choose to migrate to Australia under the treaty and for the Tuvaluan diaspora who will support them on arrival.
+She gave evidence alongside Taukiei Kitara, an Adjunct Research Fellow at the Griffith Centre for Cultural and Environmental Research, who called for appropriate support for Tuvaluans who choose to migrate to Australia, as well as for the Tuvaluan diaspora who will support them on arrival.

 ‘The Tuvaluan concept of falepili means looking after those who are in need without any expectation of receiving a benefit in return,’ Kitara said.
 ‘The Tuvaluan community in Australia will be exercising this authentic version of falepili when new arrivals from Tuvalu choose to migrate.